-When you are using last month’s income for this month’s bills, you will feel confident knowing you can pay all of your bills on time.
-It will also eliminate late fees and/or overdraft fees.
+When you use last month’s income for this month’s bills, you will feel confident knowing you can pay all your bills on time.
+It will also eliminate late fees or overdraft fees.

 Eliminate tricky timing of bills

-Using a traditional budget, you might have to split up your bigger expenses, like a mortgage, between two paychecks.
+Using a traditional budget, you might have to split your more significant expenses, like a mortgage, between two paychecks.

-This requires you to invest more time and energy into making sure your bills are paid.
-When you live on last month’s income, you will have the entire amount of money you need for all of your bills ready to go at the beginning of each month.
+This requires you to invest more time and energy to pay your bills.
+When you live on last month’s income, you will have the entire amount of money you need for your bills ready to go at the beginning of each month.

 Allow for Better Financial Decisions

-When you are living month-to-month with no budget cushion, sometimes you make rash decisions.
-Being able to save your whole month’s pay will help you feel more secure and able to make an informed financial decision.
+When living month-to-month with no budget cushion, sometimes you make rash decisions.
+Being able to save your whole month’s pay will help you feel more secure and make an informed financial decision.

 Give you Time to Cover the Unexpected

-No matter how much planning ahead you do, unexpected expenses pop up every now and then.
-If you have money set aside to use for next month’s expenses and you have an extra bill to cover, you can pay the bill with your cushion.
+No matter how much planning ahead you do, unexpected expenses pop up now and then.
+If you have money set aside for next month’s expenses and have an extra bill to cover, you can pay the bill with your cushion.

 Bring Peace of Mind

-There is power and peace that comes from knowing you have a month’s worth of expenses ready and waiting to be used.
+Power and peace come from knowing you have a month’s worth of expenses ready and waiting to be used.